Estimated Reading Time: 6 mins

 Image by Ron Lach on pexels

-It was the start of a journey that would see me eventually break free from self-criticism.
+However, a path soon emerged that would see me eventually break free from a cycle of self-criticism.

 image by sam-lion/pexels

-This particular friend had unknowingly helped change the lens through which I viewed myself, highlighting the impact of positive affirmations on one’s soul.
+This particular friend had unknowingly helped shift the lens through which I viewed myself, highlighting how impactful positive affirmations can be for our inner belief system.

 As my self-perception improved, my confidence continued to grow, and I developed a strong sense of self over the years.